-Tutorial: The Art of Science
+Workshop: The Art of Science

-The current model for training researchers is very
+The current model for training researchers is

-experience.
+valuable hands-on experience.
 What often lacks in this

-information at a rate and moment in time that is
+information at a rate and moment in time that is effective for

-reason I started the course "The Art of Science" at the Colorado School
+started the course "The Art of Science" at the Colorado School

 of Mines.
 I teach this material in different forms; as a

 semester-long course, as a short course of a few afternoons, or

 as a single one-hour seminar.
 Depending on the length of the

 course and the wishes of the audience I choose from the

 Tutorial: seismic interferometry, who needs a